Git-Guardians/ANN-mini_project-/README.md

 The project provides a comprehensive understanding of different ANN models and their learning mechanisms.
 By implementing these models, we gain insights into both supervised and unsupervised learning techniques and their real-world applications.

-If you want, I can also format this into a report, PPT, or add diagrams/code snippets.